What is NCDEX?

 Who controls NCDEX?

-The Securities and Exchange Board of India (SEBI) controls and regulates NCDEX.
-The exchange is also regulated by several laws that fall under the Indian Penal Code.
-These laws include the Securities Contracts (Regulation) Act, 1956, and the Companies Act.
+The Securities and Exchange Board of India (SEBI) regulates and oversees NCDEX.
+The exchange also operates under various laws, including the Securities Contracts (Regulation) Act, 1956, and the Companies Act, ensuring a transparent and well-regulated marketplace.

 Is NCDEX a government company?